 W4HET was first licensed in 1948 while in high school.
 Home brew regenerative tube receiver and 6L6 crystal controlled transmitter to a haywire antenna got WAS in 1948.
 Finally made it to 330 DXCC entities by 2015.
-Looking forward to Palmyra in 2016 for DXCC Honor Roll status.
+Achieved 2016 DXCC Honor Roll status.
 Current main gear includes Kenwood TS-590 driving Ameritron 1500 to XR-5 multi band Yagi array.

 Also operated as ZF2BN since 1978 with many trips to Cayman.
 In Cayman operate from various houses and resorts usually using vertical antenna sitting on beach.
 Most recent Cayman trip in 2014 used TenTec Eagle transceiver with 100 watts output.